RolandDreger/alt-text-4-indesign/README.md

 # ALT-Text-4-InDesign
-**Adobe InDesign plugins that assists users in creating accessible documents.**
+**Adobe InDesign plugins that assists users in creating alternate text for accessible documents.**

 Accessibility-4-InDesign currently contains two (independent) plugins: a [report panel](https://github.com/RolandDreger/accessibility-4-indesign) (with integrated question area) and this alt text panel.
 A plugin for contrast checking and preflights are currently being planned.
 The panels are intended to provide simple assistance in identifying accessibility issues in Adobe InDesign documents.